ThibaultFillion/strengths/README.rst

   import strengths as strn
   import strengths.plot as strnplt

-  # defining a reaction system :
+  # defining a reaction system:
   # this one have two species, A
   # and B. One can be converted to the other,
   # through the reversible reaction A <=> B.